How the CARES Act can benefit healthcare providers

 “If you have to limit office hours and face-to-face interaction, look at the new telehealth requirements that have been waived and the 80 new services that are now able to have telehealth reimbursement at the full Medicare rate — this includes phone-only visits during this emergency time we are in.
 This can help offer some relief to your patients and your practice,” recommends Stephanie Jamison, Greenway’s Regulatory Affairs Director.

 If you’re interested in offering video visits that integrate with your Greenway EHR, consider a Greenway Marketplace Partner.
-To learn more about telehealth billing and codes, watch this recent webinar.

 “The CARES Act will protect Americans’ health and economic well-being during these uncertain times by providing broad support for families, individuals, and businesses that are facing hardship.”Alex Azar, Secretary of Health and Human Services (HHS)